-Each oven is equipped with three oven racks (some models include 1 or more TruGlide racks).
+Each 30" and 36" oven is equipped with two full extension glide racks and one standard rack.
+The 18" oven is equipped with three standard tilt-proof racks.
 All ovens have six rack positions.
 Position 6 is the farthest from the oven bottom.
 Position 1 is the closest to the oven bottom.
 The racks can be easily removed and arranged at various levels.
 For best results with conventional baking, DO NOT use more than one rack at a time.
 It is also recommended, when using two racks, to bake with the racks in positions 2 and 4 or positions 3 and 5.